NeeYeeAdeyinka/DevopsLearning/4_LEMP_Project/4_LEMPProject.md

 ### Use curl to view the default index.html file being served up from my localhost / 127.0.0.1:80
 ![Curl](./imgs/8.png)

-### Check that the apache2 web server is up and running using http
+### Check that the nginx web server is up and running using http
 ![web page](./imgs/9.png)

 ### Install mysql database server